Cantor Arts Center: History

-In 2011, Stanford University announced the donation of 121 paintings and sculptures from Harry W. and Mary Margaret Anderson, and their daughter, Mary Patricia Anderson Pence, of Atherton, California.
+In 2011, Stanford University announced the donation of 121 paintings and sculptures from Harry W. Anderson and Mary Margaret Anderson, and their daughter, Mary Patricia Anderson Pence, of Atherton, California.
 The collection, mostly of post-WW2 American art, includes works by Mark Rothko, Richard Diebenkorn, Manuel Neri, Frank Lobdell and Willem de Kooning, and Jackson Pollock's Lucifer ("probably the privately owned 20th century American artwork most coveted by museums nationwide").
 To house and display this collection, a new museum, the Anderson Collection at Stanford University, was built directly adjacent to the Cantor Arts Center.
 Designed by the same architect who designed the new wing of the Cantor, Richard Olcott of Ennead Architects, the Anderson Collection opened in 2014.
 The building has 15,000 square feet of exhibition space.
 Like the Cantor, the Anderson Collection is free and open to the public.

 Collection

 The Cantor Arts Center's collection houses over 38,000 items, including African Art, American Art, Ancient Art, the Andy Warhol Photography Archive, Art of Asia and Oceania, Art of the Indigenous Americas, Auguste Rodin, Eadweard Muybridge, European Art, Modern and Contemporary Art, Photographs, Prints and Drawings, Richard Diebenkorn Sketchbooks, Sculptures on Campus, and collections and memorabilia of the Stanford Family.

-In January 2021, the Cantor Arts Center established the Asian American Art Initiaive (AAAI) with specific focus on the study, acquisition, preservation, and exhibition of works by Asian American artists.
+In January 2021, the Cantor Arts Center established the Asian American Art Initiative (AAAI) with specific focus on the study, acquisition, preservation, and exhibition of works by Asian American artists.
 The initiative is headed by the founding co-directors Aleesa Alexander and Marci Kwon.